Citi sees 20 percent growth in India for next 2 years

 INVESTMENT BANKING CONSOLIDATION

-Citi vies with Morgan Stanley, Goldman Sachs and host of local firms in India's highly competitive investment banking market that has plunged this year due to slowing corporate growth, sluggish markets and global uncertainty.
+Citi vies with Morgan Stanley (MS.N), Goldman Sachs (GS.N) and host of local firms in India's highly competitive investment banking market that has plunged this year due to slowing corporate growth, sluggish markets and global uncertainty.

 India's M&A deal volume has fallen to $35 billion in this year through October from $57 billion in the year ago period, while share sale volume has more than halved to $8.4 billion in the same period, according to Thomson Reuters data.

-Citi is No. 2 in India's share sale league table this year after Bank of America Merrill Lynch, while the bank stands at seventh position in the completed M&A league table, the data showed.
+Citi is No. 2 in India's share sale league table this year after Bank of America Merrill Lynch (BAC.N), while the bank stands at seventh position in the completed M&A league table, the data showed.

 Jhaveri said the sharp slowdown in investment banking activity could result in consolidation and downsizing in the crowded sector.
 The fierce competition in the sector has also resulted in very low fee for banks' advisory services.